Pea vs Rice Protein: Which Protein is Best for You?

 If you’re looking to add a vegan protein supplement to your diet, you may want to do a little research before purchasing a protein powder to ensure the products you select fit your dietary needs and lifestyle.
-Pea protein (found in Nuzest products) and rice protein are two popular high-protein plant-based powders on the market.
+Pea protein (found in Nuzest’s plant-based protein products) and rice protein are two popular high-protein plant-based powders on the market.
+Is pea protein better than rice protein?
+Is rice protein better than pea protein?
 Learning more about how pea protein and rice protein compare can help you determine which protein powder is most suitable for your needs.

 What is Rice Protein?

-Pea protein, the protein found in Clean Lean Protein and the entire product line by Nuzest, is harvested from split peas.
-Pea Protein is made by extracting the soluble pea protein from yellow split peas.
+Pea protein, the protein found in Clean Lean Protein and the entire product line by Nuzest, is harvested from premium European golden peas.
+Pea protein is made by extracting the soluble pea protein from yellow split peas.
 It is highly bioavailable and easy to digest, meaning it’s easy for your body to make the most of the protein and nutrients available.
-You can read more about pea protein here.
+You can read more about pea protein in this helpful guide here.

 How Do Rice and Pea Protein Compare, Nutritionally?

 Both rice and pea protein contain about 15-22 grams of protein per 100-calorie serving.
 They are both low in carbohydrates and fat.
 Both pea and rice proteins are allergy-friendly, gluten-free, and easy to digest and suitable for a vegetarians, vegans, athletes, and gluten-free individuals (including those with Celiac Disease).
 Even if you don’t follow a special diet (and if you eat meat), vegan proteins are a great choice.

 Is Pea Protein Better than Rice Protein?